sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 <extrainfo title="Extra: troubleshooting">

-If the server-side rendering doesn't work, it is likely that you have called functions that belong to "**window**" object/scope.
-In the server environment, "window" object is not available.
+If the server-side rendering doesn't work, you have likely called functions that belong to "**window**" object/scope.
+In the server environment, the "window" object is not available.

 </extrainfo>

+## Enable HTTP basic access authentication

+You can enforce access control in your web application by enabling HTTP basic access authentication.
+It's a good idea to restrict access to your web application while still testing your marketplace: it prevents your site from being indexed in search engines and users from accidentally signing up in a marketplace still under development.

+FTW exposes two environment variables with which you can set a username and password that limit access to your web application.
+When you deploy your application to Heroku, remember to define the following environment variables in the "Config Vars" section:

+`BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD`

+This will prevent anybody without the correct password and username from accessing your test marketplace.

 ## Deploy to Heroku